Who should attend?

 What if I need to cancel my registration?

-You can cancel your registration and receive a refund up until one week prior to the program.
+You can cancel your registration and receive a refund up until five days prior to the program.
 After that point, no refunds are available.
 However, you can send another brother in your place at no additional cost.

 Is there a fee if I register but don't attend the program?